codestin/codestin.github.io/_posts/2019-06-25-If-You-Bought-AMZN-Stocks-Instead.md

 Please be prepared to cry though.
 Sorry. 😔

+> EDIT on 2020-01-30: This project is on hiatus: The API I was using to pull historical/current stock data could not handle the load.
+Please give me a friendly nudge in the comments section if you are interested in this project!

-## Now that you have made me cry, what’s the point of this tool?
+### Now that you have made me cry, what’s the point of this tool?
 My financial independence-savvy friend [Louis](https://www.youtube.com/watch?v=hLVGK6G34Q8) and I often discuss how to shape human behavior for making better financial decisions.
 The fundamental tenets of saving a lot and investing wisely are easier said than done, and there seems to be a lack of tools that bring money down to a visceral level, and illustrate how small behavioral changes lead to cumulative effects.
 So I hope this gSheet can help you the way it has helped me realize the impact of daily spending.

 ### Projects are created from solving unexpected frustrations